roxie-reginold/Spotify-Song-Popularity-Analysis-and-Forecasting-Using-GPT/README.md

 - [Spotify API](https://developer.spotify.com/documentation/web-api/) for music data and integration
 - [Google Gemini AI](https://ai.google.dev/) for intelligent recommendation generation
 - [Streamlit](https://streamlit.io/) for the interactive frontend
+- Utilized Windsurf and ChatGPT o3-mini-high for code generation of this app